metamolecular/gamma/README.md

 `IndexGraph` also features stable node, neighbor, and edge iteration order.
-However, it is backed purely by `Vec`s, uses no reference counting, and does not implement `WeightedGraph`. `IndexGraph` also allows neighbor iteration order on each terminal of an edge, which can be useful for algorithm debugging.
+However, it is backed purely by `Vec`s, uses no reference counting, and does not implement `WeightedGraph`. `IndexGraph` also allows neighbor iteration order on each terminal of an edge to be set, which can be useful for algorithm debugging.

 ```rust
 use gamma::graph::{ Graph, IndexGraph };